Open-Markets-Initiative/c-structs/README.md

-## Omi C# Packed Structs
+## Omi C Packed Structs

-Packed C# Structs for binary protocols.
+Packed C Structs for binary protocols.

-This project contains c-style 'packed' structs in C# for packet overlay.
+This project contains source generated data aligned 'packed' structs for packet overlay.
 Any dynamically sized structs are excluded, if you need full parsers please see our other projects.

 ## Development